Niriel/yummycurry/README.rst

 This version of ``compose``, which relies on ``curry``, has no lambdas and is therefore picklable.
-We will see later that ``curry`` preserves the name, documentation, and even the signature of the underlying object.
+We will see later that ``curry`` preserves the name, documentation, and even the signature of the underlying callable.
 Those are also features of ``functools.partial``, so ``yummycurry`` brings no surprise there.